 Staff turnover is really expensive

 If we find that a business has high non-productive labour costs the first thing we examine is their staff turnover.
-If this is significant then we know that a huge number of labour hours is going to be used in the system recruiting and training a never ending parade of people.
+If this is significant then we know that a huge number of labour hours is going to be used in the system, recruiting and training a never ending parade of people.
 This is one of the insidious aspects of staff turnover.
-It doesn’t show in your accounts under a separate heading — it is lumped in with all your other labour and can inflate your wage costs quite considerably.
+It doesn’t show in your accounts under a seperate heading – it is lumped in with all your labour and can inflate your wage costs quite considerably.

 Assess new sub-contractors and technology